-No-one’s better at the upsell than Amazon.
-Amazon also effectively uses the cross-sell, which is when you recommend that your customer buy another product that complements their existing purchase, but usually from a different category, vendor or website.
-And, they also use the pre-sell, which is bundling or reducing the price of higher priced products, if you buy multiple products.
+They also use the pre-sell, which is bundling or reducing the price of higher-priced products if you buy multiple products.
 The shipping cost might even be reduced or eliminated with a bundle.

 In this post, I’ll dig into the upsell techniques that Amazon uses to persuade online shoppers to buy again and again.
 Here are 15 persuasion lessons from Amazon’s upsell strategy.

 Lesson #1: Deliver relevant messages